diego-lopez8/diego-lopez8.github.io/index.md

 ## What I'm Doing

 - Studying for the CCNP-SP, specifically IS-IS and Segment Routing
-- Experimenting with the DN42 overlay
 - Getting my own AS and Internet presence
-- Relearning Guitar
+- Training for a half-marathon
-- Moving to Seattle
+- Starting to write online courses

 ## What I've Done